 Canadian Pacific Holiday Train

-Making stops throughout the Midwest, this is the ultimate holiday train.
+Making stops throughout the Midwest, this is the ultimate holiday train ride.
 Two trains actually depart from Montreal, making their way across Canada and the Midwest, stopping in 171 communities along the way.
 At each stop, the train pulls in, and a holiday celebration begins!
 Musicians perform and attendees are asked to bring donations of food or money to give to local food banks.
 The event is free.
 Check the calendar here to find a stop near you.

 Chicago has many amazing events to choose from (see them here), but my all time favorite is the Christkindlmarket.
-With locations at Daley Plaza, Naperville, and Wrigleyville (new this year), this German Christmas market is very similar to its European counterparts.
+With locations at Daley Plaza, Naperville, and Milwaukee (new this year), this German Christmas market is very similar to its European counterparts.
 Families can enjoy music, food, and shopping in a magical holiday setting.

 The Festival of Trees is the annual fundraiser for Quad City Arts, a local non-profit organization.
 This event kicks off with the largest helium balloon parade in the Midwest, parading through the streets of Davenport.
 Thousands of volunteers, entertainers and sponsors come together and decorate Davenport’s River Center for the week long festival.
 Inside the River Center are trees and holiday decor designed by various groups that are auctioned off for charity.
 There’s also a gingerbread and creative candy room so prepare to be amazed!